What is Behavior Driven Development (BDD)?

 Key Takeaways

-• Behavior driven development (BDD) is a development process that prioritizes collaboration between both technical and non-technical teams.
+• Behavior-driven development (BDD) is a development process that prioritizes collaboration between technical and non-technical teams.

-• Using BDD, test cases are written in natural language and take into account your business’ values and user functionality.
-LoadView can be a helpful tool in the BDD development toolkit, as we offer an accessible platform with reports both technical and non-technical users can quickly understand.
+• Using BDD, test cases are written in natural language and take into account your business goals and user functionality.
+LoadView can be a helpful tool in the BDD development toolkit because it offers an accessible platform with reports that both technical and non-technical users can quickly understand.

 Developers are an integral part of getting a website, app, or API off the ground, but they aren’t the only ones involved.
-Everyone from product managers to business analysts have an equal stake in developing and maintaining a strong web presence.
+Everyone from product managers to business analysts has a stake in developing and maintaining a strong web presence.
 Different teams have different strengths, knowledge, and skill sets.
 A marketing associate may not be as well versed in development as a software engineer, so how can you ensure that every member of your team is on the same page?
-That’s where behavior driven development comes in.
+That’s where behavior-driven development comes in.

 behavior driven development